This post is all about making homeless care packages. These are the BEST things to put in your care kits for the displaced.

 Some people won’t need the things listed above.
 Some may have allergies or need care packages with dietary restrictions.

-If you really really want to meet someones specific needs, ask them “how can I help you today?“
+If you really really want to meet someones specific needs, you can always make a personal connection and ask them “how can I help you today?“

 3 | One of the best advice is to think of this as a short term use gift.